terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-To train yourself how to use the PAL Enterprise SW Foundry, you need a very logically structured set of the simplest step-by-step demos (with critical details).
-Thats the goal of this section "3c Enterprise" (WIP).
+To train yourself how to use the Enterprise software Palantir Foundry, you need a very logically structured set of the simplest step-by-step demos (with critical details).
+Thats the (eventual) goal of this section "3c Enterprise" (WIP).

 <br>